-Being built at various periods, not all platforms feature these, and therefore I had no prior information on what kind of vessel would pick us up at any given time of the day.
-They had a fleet on contract, and depending on availability, they’d send us either an FSIV or a supply vessel, or any random vessel that was in the vicinity of the platform my colleague and I were surveying.
+Built at various periods, not all platforms feature these.
+I therefore had no prior information on what kind of vessel would pick us up at any given time of the day.
+They had a fleet on contract, and depending on availability, they’d send us either an FSIV or a supply vessel, or any random vessel in the vicinity.

 Everyday, I’d start with an early breakfast, gear-up, climb two floors down to the manned platform’s landing area, and swing-in to an awaiting boat using a knotted rope.
 Reach a satellite platform, swing-out on to platform’s boat landing.
 Carry out the survey, and then, back to the boat via the swing-in, and head out to another facility.
 Back to the mother platform’s living quarters at lunch, and head out again.
 The routine repeated.

 There were times when we’d get a supply vessel, and boarding would become a challenge.
 Notice the elevation of the pier on platform’s boat landing, from which one would need to swing via the rope and land atop the small landing with rails on the vessel — next to the man waiting to catch and pull you in.
 Now imagine it with the vessel wobbling in all six degrees of freedom.